github/vscode-codeql/extensions/ql-vscode/docs/test-plan.md

 ## Optional Test Cases

+These are mostly aimed at MRVA, but some of them are also applicable to non-MRVA queries.

 ### Selecting repositories to run on

 #### Test case 1: Running a query on a single repository